WithoutTheDot/Polaris/Documentation/Functions.md

 ```
 another_test(7,2)
 ```
 Paramaters can also be other functions (called or uncalled) or variables.
-Functions can also be anonymous if defined without a name and are <anonymous>
+Functions can also be anonymous if defined without a name and are labelled `<anonymous>`